Shabbat Service Leader General Guidelines

 For Saturday morning services, we also have two choices for prayer books: Mishkan T’filah and the Conservative Siddur Sim Shalom.

 The elements of a Shabbat morning (Shacharit) service differ somewhat from those of a Friday evening service, but the two have much in common.

 The biggest difference is the inclusion of Torah reading during the Saturday morning service.
-We follow Jewish tradition in dividing our Torah portion for any given week into 7 readings, although we rarely read the entire parashah: instead, each reading may consist of as few as 3 verses.
+We follow Jewish tradition in dividing our Torah portion for any given week into between 3 and 7 readings, although we rarely read the entire parashah: instead, each reading may consist of as few as 3 verses.
 Before each reading, an honoree is called up to the bimah by his or her Hebrew name to offer the blessing over the Torah reading.
 The same individual may read/chant in Hebrew from the scroll or another individual may do the reading.

 The service guides below serve as templates that you can use to develop a “running sheet” that reflects your preferences (more or less music, more or less Hebrew, etc.) for your Saturday morning service.
 Just right-click and Save to download the template of your choice.

 Service host responsibilities (Click to view, or Right-click and Save to download the list of tasks for Service Hosts.)